nanoloop FM manual

 Sync

-Nanoloop sends sync pulses to the sync port (the right one of the two upper small jack connectors).
-To sync it with another device, stop playback by hitting A+B twice in global menu so that instead of the tempo value, this icon is shown:
+To sync it with another device, stop playback by hitting A+B in global menu so that instead of the tempo value, this icon is shown:

 Sync Modes

-By default, a clock pulse is sent every 2nd step (Pocket Operator and Volca compatible).
-To change this to every step, press A+B again before starting playback.
+By default, a clock pulse is sent/received every 2nd step (Pocket Operator and Volca compatible).
+To change sync mode, press A+B again before starting playback.
 The selected mode is shown on the right.

 File View